UPennCBE544/CBE5440-2024/ProjectDescription.md

       g. **Do the other coverages that need to be generated (reminder: we want to do 1 adsorbate, approximately half adsorbed, and all adsorbed).** The grey and white table above shows the max number of sites you can adsorb onto.

       h. **Repeate b-f for your second facet.**

       i.
+NEED TO ADD CLEAN/NODEFECT surface to your directory structure for both facets:

+         1. Make sure to specify YOUR_USERNAME and your YOUR_FACET in this line: mkdir /anvil/scratch/YOUR_USERNAME/Final_Project_2024/dopedSurface/ruo2/YOUR_FACET/clean/No_defect/0%_doped/PBE

+         2.

+      i.
 Submit the jobs: (jobs submit one every 10 seconds, so be patient)